If you want to experience three outdoor adventures in one location during a vacation to the Smoky Mountains, Rafting in the Smokies has you covered.

 You can go white water ratings, on a zipline canopy tour, and rope challenge course.

-Rafting in the Smokies was about 40 minutes from our cabin at Gatlinburg Falls Resort and a gorgeous drive on the Scenic Mountain Parkway.
+Rafting in the Smokies was located about 40 minutes from our cabin at Gatlinburg Falls Resort on the Scenic Mountain Parkway.

 We tried the ropes course first, which had a few easy paths and a few obstacles that were REALLY challenging.

 This ropes course is for ages 5 and up and offers 12 different activities across 4 different skill levels, including balance beams, climbing nets, and rope bridges.